USS Todd

 USS Todd (AKA-71) was a Tolland-class attack cargo ship in service with the United States Navy from 1944 to 1946.
 She was sold into commercial service and was scrapped in 1972.

 History

 Todd was named after counties in Kentucky, Minnesota, and South Dakota.
-She was laid down under Maritime Commission contract (MC hull 1400) on 10 August 1944 at Wilmington, North Carolina, by the North Carolina Shipbuilding Co.; launched on 10 October 1944; sponsored by Mrs. R. Gregg Cherry; acquired by the Navy from the War Shipping Administration on 14 November; and commissioned on 30 November 1944.
+She was laid down under United States Maritime Commission contract (MC hull 1400) on 10 August 1944 at Wilmington, North Carolina, by the North Carolina Shipbuilding Co.; launched on 10 October 1944; sponsored by Mrs. R. Gregg Cherry; acquired by the Navy from the War Shipping Administration on 14 November; and commissioned on 30 November 1944.

 World War II, 1944–1945

 The ship held shakedown training in the Chesapeake Bay and then moved up the coast to Davisville, Rhode Island, to load cargo.
 On 4 January 1945, Todd began an independent voyage to Hawaii.
 She transited the Panama Canal on 11 January and arrived at Pearl Harbor on the 26th.
 She unloaded her cargo, participated in training exercises for two weeks, and got underway for New Caledonia on 12 February.

 On 22 February, Todd arrived at Nouméa to await further orders.
 During the next 10 weeks, the ship moved only once and that was to carry tracked landing vehicles 50 miles up the coast to Uarai Bay for the Army.
 She left Nouméa on 3 May and proceeded, via Manus, to the Philippines.
 The cargo ship arrived at Leyte on 16 May and headed for Hollandia 12 days later.
 She loaded troops and supplies and returned to Manila on 17 June.
 Todd then made two more round-trips from the Philippines to New Guinea.
 The ship was unloading cargo at Subic Bay when hostilities with Japan ceased.